dwight1970/yt-chat-logger/README.md

 ## startup

+Start with:

 `npm run start`

+Debug with:

+`npm run watch`

-or, send it to background using
+Or send it to the background with:

 `screen -d -m npm run start`

+use `screen -r` to reattach